The word DIET seems to be the most popular word of the 21st century. Everyone you talk to is either

-I am guilty for all 3, so I guess I am D, all of the above.
+I am guilty of all 3, so I guess I am D, all of the above.
 Over the years I have tried various diets on and off until I decided to change my eating habits.

-However diet seems to be a subject that keeps coming up more and more with questions on acne like:
+However, diet seems to be a subject that keeps coming up more and more with questions on acne like: